erkston/lobby-bot-dl/README.md

 Admin panel functions:

-- Waiting/Begin Hero Draft/Launch Lobby - when LobbyAutoLaunch is False the lobby will wait for the host to press this button to both begin the hero draft and to launch the lobby.
+- Waiting/Begin Player Draft/Begin Hero Draft/Launch Lobby - when LobbyAutoLaunch is False the lobby will wait for the host to press this button to begin the player/hero drafts and to launch the lobby.
 If LobbyAutoLaunch is true, those steps will happen automatically and this button will not appear on the panel.
 - Reset Lobby - removes all players but keeps the lobby open
 - Close Lobby - closes the lobby completely
 - Shuffle Teams - Randomizes teams, if there are any fill players it will move them to a team.
 You can shuffle a team up until the hero draft is started